 Fiona Fossati, Administrative Assistant

-Gianluca Paglia, Project Manager Act for Change Lab
+Gianluca Paglia, Project Manager Act for Change LAB and reporting

 An EPFL environmental science engineer, he participated in the launch of the EPFL Solar Decathlon project and created the SOLAR association.
-After some experience in environmental consulting firms, he launched the Act for Change Lab project in 2018, a platform for sustainability projects for students on campus.
+After some experience in environmental consulting firms, he launched the Act for Change LAB project in 2018, a platform for sustainable projects for students on campus.

 Aurore Nembrini, head of sustainable development projects

 Environmental engineer (EPFL,1997), holder of an MBA with a specialization in social responsibility of organizations from Laval University (2009).
 She joined the Sustainable Campus unit in 2011 after 12 years of experience in environmental management and sustainable development in Switzerland and Canada.
 Responsible for the university’s environmental management system, founder of the ACT FOR CHANGE program in 2015, a sustainability challenge for the community, which is in its 5th edition, and the introduction of washable tableware at EPFL in 2017 among other projects.